• Skip to primary navigation

 How to make Apple Crumble Cheesecake

-Start by making the apple topping, put the apple in a pan along with the cinnamon, mixed spice, light brown sugar and maple syrup.
-On a low heat let it simmer for around 25 minutes until soft but not mushy.
-Set aside to cool completely, or put it in the fridge.
-To make the base, use a food processor to whizz up the digestive biscuits into crumbs.
+To make the biscuit base, use a food processor to whizz up the digestive biscuits into crumbs or gently bash them up with the end of a rolling pin.
 Stir in the cinnamon, then add the melted butter and mix it all together.
 Press it into the bottom of the tin, then put it in the fridge.

-To make the cheesecake filling, use an electric mixer to mix together the full fat cream cheese and icing sugar until smooth with no lumps.
-Add the vanilla and the double cream, and whisk it until it is thick.
-Spread it over the biscuit base and smoothed the top.
-Then put it in the fridge to set.
+To make the cheesecake filling, use an electric mixer to mix together the full fat cream cheese, vanilla extract and icing sugar until smooth with no lumps.
+Add the double cream, and whisk it until it is thick.
+Spread it over the biscuit base and smooth the top.
+Then put it in the fridge to set for at least 4 hours.
+To assemble the apple crumble cheesecake, remove it from the tin, then use a butter knife to smooth it all around the edges.
+Spread the stewed apples on top, then cover it with the crumble.

 Apple Crumble Cheesecake